downingkeys/downingkeys/README.md

 ## Next Up

-As an insatiably curios person and lifelong learner, I look forward to continuing this process as I go from self-study to entry level employment.
+As an insatiably curious person and lifelong learner, I look forward to continuing this process as I go from self-study to entry level employment.
 Having caught the dev-bug, I'm eager to learn from people who have experience and to start contributing code.

 You can email me at: downingkeys@gmail.com